andrewbaldwin44/The_Dream_Shop_Group_Project/__documentation/PROJECT.md

 - view all items in the _database_.
 - purchase items that are in stock.
-- view a cart containing the items they intend to purchase.
+- view a cart containing the items they intend to pcdurchase.
 - edit cart before completing the purchase.

 ### Backend Requirements